deco3500-2018/team33/SprintPlan2.md

 Pression will reveal wheter they are actually communicating properly

 **Asumption**
-They do not remeber how long they communicate
+Users do not remeber how long they communicate

 ## Focus